samiabari/samiabari/README.md

   <img src="https://i.giphy.com/L3nWlmgyqCeU8.webp" alt="gif" width="400" height="400">
 </div>

-<h1 align="center">Hi 👋, I'm Samia Bari</h1>
+<h1 align="center">Hi!!! 😁</h1>
-<h3 align="center">A fun-loving Software Developer, always ready to debug with a smile and a cup of coffee.
+<h3 align="center">I'm a fun-loving Software Developer, always ready to debug with a smile and a cup of coffee.
 Still mastering the art of coding, but loving every bit of the journey!"</h3>

 <p>&nbsp;</p>
 <br/>